felickz/felickz.github.io/_posts/2021-08-01-TeslaModelXTowing.md

 # Towing

 Towing the camper is much more stressful then anything EV related.
 Lots of creeks and clunks coming from the camper have you constantly checking camera/mirrors.
-Most notbaly the worst
+Most notably the worst scenario:
 ![blowout](/assets/img/2021-08-01-22-08-08.png)

+Planning out your trip with [A Better Route Planner](https://abetterrouteplanner.com/) can take some of the guesswork out of figuring out far you can go without a stop at a charger.
+The best way to estimate is to get a good handle of your Wh/Mile and plug those values into the app.
+I find myself forcing the routes onto side roads if I want to stretch out the trip.
+I also map out a point of no return such that if I make a specific charger less then my estimated value, I had better stop to play it safe.
+It is also worth noting that the Tesla nav system does a pretty good job of staying close to ABRP estimates and routes.